 Graphic Designer – a Graphic Designer will create all the design assets you need to market your restaurant, including your logo, promotional materials, content for your social channels, and the like.

 Web Developer – a Web Developer will consult on, design, and code your website.

 There is a lot that goes into restaurant construction and restaurateurs’ minds are expected to be in a million places at once.
-When it comes to building and designing a memorable restaurant concept, there are lots of different restaurant designers, contractors, consultants, and specialists that will all contribute.
+When it comes to there are lots of different restaurant designers, contractors, consultants, and specialists that will all contribute.
 There are timelines to consider, lots of stakeholders, and best practices for restaurant construction.
 A restaurant architect will you walk through the main considerations for building a restaurant, incorporating strategies to build and design a beautiful, inclusive space for your future patrons.

 In a nutshell, deciding what to build is the first step in building a successful restaurant.
 Programming restaurant functions, style, and location start with the site survey.
 Followed by schematic design, design development, architectural drawings preparation with filing at the building department, construction documents preparation, hiring the contractor, and construction administration.

 Here is a checklist to help with construction steps.

 Find a specialized restaurant construction team or restaurant contractor.

 Pick the right location with a combination of adequate space, foot traffic, physical location and accessibility, and utilities.

 Review available utilities and services like electrical power, water, waste, and more.